farahc123/java_upskilling/README.md

 - single inheritance causes an issue if you want a class to inherit from multiple classes
 - interfaces solve this issue by allowing classes to inherit from them (and there is no limit on them)
 - interfaces are entirely abstract
+- the idea is that unrelated classes can inherit from them
 - all their methods are abstract -- you just provide the return type and the method name like `void Printable();` or `String move();`
 - you add them to a class like `public class exampleClass implements ExampleInterface` in the method signature
 - if you implement an interface in a concrete class, you **must fill in (i.e. implement) its methods**